GMOD/jbrowse-jupyter/docs/source/faq.md

 ![Custom Palette](https://github.com/GMOD/jbrowse-jupyter/raw/main/images/custom_palette.png)

 * Can I use local files/my own data?
-    - There are a couple of ways in which you can configure and use your own data from your local environment in jbrowse views.
+    - Yes, there are a couple of ways in which you can configure and use your own data from your local environment in jbrowse views.
-        1.  make use of the jupyter notebook server as shown in the local_support.ipynb
+        1. Make use of the jupyter notebook/lab server.
+Intended for those running their notebooks with jupyter lab or jupyter notebook.
-        2. launch your own http server with CORS which will enable you to use local files in Google Colab notebooks and binder notebooks
+        2. Launch your own http server with CORS which will enable you to use local files.
+You can run our serve.py to launch our dev server.
+    (Checkout our local_support.ipynb for tutorials on how to use your own data)

-    **_Note_:** that these solutions are recommended for your development environments and not supported in production.
+> **Note**: These solutions are recommended for your development environments and not supported in production.
+* I am running a colab notebook/binder notebook and wish to use my local data, how can I do this?
+    - You can run JBrowse dev server to serve local files to use in your JBrowse views.
+More information on the dev server can be found in the local file support section of this readme.